 Figure 5: Functional MET channels are required for 3 kDa dextran-TR uptake.
 Representative confocal images of hair cells at the stereocilia (A) or cell body (B) level after incubation with 3 kDa dextran-TR in the absence (control) or presence of BAPTA or the MET channel blockers amiloride and neomycin.
 3 kDa dextran-TR fluorescence is shown in magenta.
 Tissue was counterstained with phalloidin to label F-actin for visualization of the hair cell stereocilia and boundaries (green).
 White arrows point to vesicle-like structures.
 The three rows of outer hair cells (OHC) and one row of inner hair cells (IHC) are indicated, and the scale bar represents 20 m.
-This figure has been modified from previous publication27.
+This figure has been modified from27.

 DISCUSSION:

 This protocol describes how to perform uptake experiments in murine organ of Corti explants with 3 kDa dextran Texas Red.
 The goal of this method is to test whether molecules larger than others previously tested were also able to specifically label auditory hair cells and permeate through the MET channel.
 Similar experimental protocols have been previously used to evaluate the permeability of hair cells to other fluorescent dyes such as FM1-43 ( 0.56 kDa)12,19,20 and Texas Red-labeled aminoglycosides (1.29-1.43 kDa)13,52.
 The time needed for labeling hair cells using these fluorescent molecules varies with their size.
-The maximal labeling requires a few minutes for FM1-4313,53, 30-60 min for Texas Red-labeled aminoglycosides13 and 1.5 h for Texas Red-labeled 3 kDa dextran.
+The maximal labeling requires a few minutes for FM1-4313,53, 30-60 min for Texas Red-labeled aminoglycosides13, and 1.5 h for Texas Red-labeled 3 kDa dextran.
 Thus, long incubation times are crucial for this experiment as we saw only minimal labeling of the hair cell body at short incubation times (Figure 2C).
 We chose to study P6 mice for these experiments because, at this age, most apical and basal hair cells carry transduction currents and express both TMC1 and TMC2 proteins12,18,54,55.
 It should be possible to study younger animals as MET currents are present earlier than P6, in particular near the base of the cochlea12.
-Studying older animals may be more challenging because dissection of the bony cochlea becomes more difficult as this structure continues to calcify56.
+Studying older animals may be more challenging because dissection of the bony cochlea becomes more difficult as this structure continues to ossify56.

 There are several critical steps in this protocol.
 The most crucial one being the successful dissection and preparation of the organ of Corti tissue (Figure 1).
 The delicate structure of the organ of Corti and encasement in the boney cochlea presents a challenge for histological and biochemical analysis.
 Several detailed protocols for the successful dissection of this tissue have been previously published in this journal56-58 and others59.
 Disruption of the cell-cell junction and loss of the auditory sensory epithelium integrity may lead to the uptake of dextran of up to 40 kDa and the labeling of the affected cells39,40.
 In agreement with this, we observed unspecific labeling of hair cells and the surrounding supporting cells when the tissue was unintentionally damaged with the forceps during dissection before dextran incubation (Figure 2B and Figure 3B).
 There are no tricks or guidelines to reach proficiency at dissecting an intact organ of Corti other than practice and patience.
 However, the presence of 1-2 mM Ca2+ during tissue dissection and uptake experiments is crucial to maintain the integrity of the tip-link that transmits the mechanical force to the MET channel and thereby preserve MET channel function.
 Once the tissue is fixed with 4% PFA, the presence of calcium in the buffer or media becomes trivial.